 Your First Extension

 As Contao itself is just a Symfony bundle that’s loaded to your Symfony application or Contao Managed Edition, writing your own bundle is very similar to writing a regular Symfony bundle.
 It’s thus very important you read the respective Symfony documentation first.
+You can also have a look at the Getting Started guide which covers the basics.

 Copying the excellent documentation of Symfony itself into the Contao documentation doesn’t make much sense thus you’ll learn about the differences between a Symfony bundle and a Contao bundle.